QuantEcon/lecture-python-intro/lectures/time_series_with_matrices.md

 ## A forward looking model

-Samuelson’s model is **backwards looking** in the sense that we give it **initial conditions** and let it run.
+Samuelson’s model is *backward looking* in the sense that we give it *initial conditions* and let it run.

-Let’s now turn to model  that is **forward looking**.
+Let’s now turn to model  that is *forward looking*.

-We apply similar linear algebra machinery to study a **perfect foresight** model widely used as a benchmark in macroeconomics and finance.
+We apply similar linear algebra machinery to study a *perfect foresight* model widely used as a benchmark in macroeconomics and finance.

 As an example, we suppose that $p_t$ is the price of a stock and